microsoft/Domain-Adaptation-with-Conditional-Distribution-Matching-and-Generalized-Label-Shift/README.md

 ## Reference

-Please use the following bibtex entry if you use this code for SPIBB:
+Please consider citing us if you use this code:

 ```
 @misc{tachet2020domain,